JonathanLStoff/technical-takehome/a3/bii.md

 **Alternative**:
 - **Database**: An alternative approach could be to use a document-oriented database like MongoDB.
 Document databases are schema-less and can handle unstructured data well.
 However, trying to track relationships would require more work and potentially slower queries compared to a relational database.
 - **Data Schema**: Other alternatives could include complex triggers/functions, but these could introduce performance issues and make the system harder to maintain.
-Triggers also take out some ablity to integrate with other systems like Django's models.
+Triggers also take out some ability to integrate with other systems like Django's models.
 Using Django's models would be a great way to control and integrate the database with other systems, and frontend control.